jrehor/kcc/README.md

 0 1 2 3 4
 ```

-The first enlightening fact about vectors is that most operations applicable to atoms work equally well for vectors, too:
+The first enlightening fact about vectors is that most operations you'd expect to work on atoms work equally well for vectors, too:

 ```q
  a+b             /pairwise sum